 You can enter the VIP Lounge by either of the following,

 The lounge is open every day from 6am to 11pm.
 Times may vary in summer months You can also make a reservation by Telephone: 0034 952 048 8544 or 952 074 675 Fax: 0034 952 048 822 or E-mail: salavipAGPT3@e-externas.aena.es.

 What’s on offer may change day to day, but generally there are cereals, sandwiches, salads, donuts, danish pastries, biscuits, tea, coffee, soft drinks, olives and crisps.
-There are 2 TV areas with a large amount of seating, one is at the back and a bit more private, the other is to the left of the lounge overlooking the Internal Airport Garden.
-There are also computers and printers, free wifi access, meeting areas, an excellent selection of newspapers and magazines, air traffic information, fax service, 2 sets of nice clean toilets and also access for people with reduced mobility.
+There are TV areas with a large amount of seating, one is at the back and a bit more private.
+A great newly refurbished area overlooking the departure lounge and there are also computers and printers, free wifi access, meeting areas, an excellent selection of newspapers and magazines, air traffic information, fax service, 2 sets of nice clean toilets and also access for people with reduced mobility.
 There is also a small jewellery shop in the lounge as well.

 Other information you may be interested in is Fast Track at Malaga Airport.

 Final Thoughts on Malaga VIP Lounge

 The price does seem expensive, however, having recently travelled via Bristol Airport and Heathrow, this lounge really is a great lounge.
 It´s huge and never feels too busy.
 Always lots of food, toilets are incredibly clean and the wifi has always worked.
 We recently visited Heathrow T5 lounge and it was like a bus station although the food was very good.
 Bristol Airport, the lounge wifi rarely works properly when we are there this time there were not toilets in use and the food was pretty poor.